 The ``syntactic antisense prompt'' aims to modify the semantics to create a contradiction at the syntactic level.
 Such as transforming it into a positive or negative statement using explicit positive or negative words, or by expressing a contrary sentiment.
 This is an initial approach to synthesizing negative samples that preserves a strong coherence with the source instance in terms of sequence structure.
 However, it is deficient in generation diversity.
 To alleviate the issue, the ``entity revision prompt'' aims to enhance text diversity by replacing the entity text and quantity compared to the source instance.
 Simultaneously, to ensure the semantic relevance between the synthetic samples and the source instance, replacement entities are selected by searching for neighboring nodes on entity KG.
 We define $\mathcal{T(\cdot)}$ as the search function, and the replacement entity of $t _{i j}$ are computed as:

-where the function $\mathcal{T}_{r}(\cdot)$ is used to search for entities that have a hard edge with the current entity, and $\mathcal{T}_{s}(\cdot)$ is used to search for entities that have a soft edge with the current entity. $\mathcal{T} _{p}(\cdot)$ aims to search for $t_{i p}$, that is of the same type as $t_{i j}$, and they both have soft edges with another in-context entity $t_{i k}$.
-Finally, the replacement entity can be randomly selected from the result of the search function $\mathcal{T}(t_{i j})$.
-Compared to randomly replacing entities, our strategy enhances the semantic relevance between the generated sample and the source instance.
+where the function $\mathcal{T}_{r}(\cdot)$ is used to search for entities that share a hard edge with the current entity, while $\mathcal{T}_{s}(\cdot)$ retrieves entities connected via a soft edge.
+The function $\mathcal{T}_{p}(\cdot)$ is designed to find a replacement entity $t_{p}$ that is of the same type as $t_{ij}$ and shares soft-edge connections with another in-context entity $t_k$.
+Finally, the replacement entity is randomly selected from the results of the search function $\mathcal{T}(t_{ij})$.
+Compared to random entity substitution, our strategy significantly improves the semantic relevance between the synthesized sample and the source instance.